-What AT&T offers for switching customers is a trade-in credit for their old smartphone as long as it’s worth $5 or more and in good working condition.
-From there, AT&T will cover customers’ ETF from their old carrier up to $350, or it will cover the remainder of an installment plan on the phone for up to $650.
+In return, AT&T will cover up to $650 per line switched over.
+AT&T will cover customers’ ETF from their old carrier up to $350, or it will cover the remainder of an installment plan on the phone for up to $650.
 The trade-in value of the phone will be deducted from AT&T’s payment, and the customer will get a promotional prepaid card for the balance.

 Switch to Sprint without ETFs

-Through its “Clean Slate” program, Sprint is also offering up to $650 to customers switching away from post-paid plans with other mobile carriers.
-To take advantage of this offer, customers can take their current phone and trade it in to Sprint, purchase a new phone on lease or a 24-month installment plan, port their old phone number to the new phone, and activate a mobile plan.
+Through its “Clean Slate” program, customers switching to Sprint from a post-paid plan from another mobile carrier can get $650 toward an ETF or remaining device payments.
+To take advantage of this offer, customers can take their current phone and trade it in to Sprint, purchase a new phone on a Sprint Flex installment plan or buy it outright, port their old phone number to the new phone, and activate a mobile plan.

 Switch to T-Mobile without ETFs

 T-Mobile efforts to eliminate early termination fees have been a years-long crusade.
-Currently, T-Mobile offers to cover both the remaining balance on a phone from another carrier as well as any ETF incurred leaving that carrier when customers switch to T-Mobile.
+Currently, T-Mobile offers to cover the remaining balance on a phone from another carrier or any ETF incurred leaving that carrier when customers switch to T-Mobile.
 New customers have to trade in their current phone in good condition and port over that phone number.
-They also need to buy a new phone from T-Mobile and get a T-Mobile One data plan.
+They also need to buy a new phone from T-Mobile on an installment plan and get a T-Mobile One plan.